DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 ![user types mapped on one triangle representing known questions, system understanding, and exploration and another triangle representing providing an answer, presenting data, and making a decision](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/AllUsers.PNG)

 ## User Type 1: Question Answerer
+Question Answerers generally come to the site with a known question and need to provide the answer to that question directly to the person who asked it.
+A large portion are internal ONRR analysts who field questions from external audiences and previously used the decommissioned internal site.
+Congressional staffers also often fall into this user type.

 ![Visual summary of question answerer participants, with the majority located close to known question for finding data on the site and close to provide an answer for usage of the data, defined as someone else is asking them for information or they have a specific question or number they need](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/QuestionAnswerers.PNG)

 ### Goals